convio/luminateExtend/README.md

    An object containing [authentication](http://open.convio.com/api/#main.auth_token.html) information for the current user.
 This object contains `token`, the authentication token string, and `type`, either "auth" or "sso_auth_token", depending on how the token was obtained.
-If you don't have an authentication token for the user, not a problem -- [luminateExtend.api](#apiObj) will automatically obtain a token when it needs one.
+If you don't have an authentication token for the user, not a problem &mdash; [luminateExtend.api](#apiObj) will automatically obtain a token when it needs one.

  * path